GaryChengld/learn-30things-in-30days/day06-spring-boot-elasticsearch/README.md

-# Day 6: Spring boot 2, Spring Data and ElastocSearch programming
+# Day 6: Spring boot 2, Spring Data and ElasticSearch programming

 Today I'm going to use ElasticSearch in spring-boot application